Why would an SEO limit themselves to some keywords, when all keywords are available?

 Why use Big Data for SEO

-SEOs have a finite amount of keywords for their brand that they have the capacity to track.
+SEOs or digital marketers have a finite amount of keywords for their brand that they have the capacity to track.
 Typically, this is determined by the keywords that are known to drive traffic to a site, with the threshold being a significant number of clicks.

 What happens when you have a very niche longtail keyword that only generates a nominal amount of clicks?
 It’s probably not going to move the needle on your bottom line, so it gets left off the list of priority keywords to track.
 Then you have a few more very niche keywords that generate just another handful of clicks.